 This post may contain affiliate links.

-We eat a fair amount of fish in this house and branzino is definitely one of our favorites.
-I’ve already shown you how to grill branzino and how to fry it (Perfect for Persian New Year!), and today I’m going to share one of my all time favorite branzino recipes with you: roasted whole in the oven with amazing flavors!
+We eat quite a bit of fish in this house, and branzino is definitely one of our favorites.
+I’ve already shared how to grill branzino, turn it into a fish tahdig and fry branzino, which is perfect for Persian New Year.
+Today, I’m sharing one of my all-time favorite ways to prepare it: roasted whole in the oven with incredible flavors.

 Table of Contents

-Also known as Mediterranean or European seabass, branzino is a fish with a mild and delicate flavor.
-It’s popular in Mediterranean cuisine and can be prepared and seasoned in various ways.
-This fish goes by other names including levrek in Turkish or loup de mer in French.
-It’s native to the waters of Northern Africa as well as Southern and Western Europe.
+Also known as Mediterranean or European sea bass, branzino is a mild, delicate fish popular in Mediterranean cuisine.
+It’s called levrek in Turkish and loup de mer in French, and it’s native to the waters of Northern Africa and Southern and Western Europe.

-- The fish should not smell bad or “fishy”.
+- The fish should smell fresh, not fishy

 Ingredients For Persian Style Branzino